HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 </figure>

 WordPress, an open-source CMS written in PHP, was the dominant CMS in 2021.
 The technology appeared on 33.57% of sites.

-#### Web servers

-The most prevalent web servers powering the mobile web in 2021 were Apache at 30.53% and Nginx at 29.66%.

-{# TODO I really struggle to understand the relevance here.
-Does this matter in terms of the mobile web? #}

 #### Comparing desktop technology adoption rates